The Mysterious Affair of the Cultural Decline of Whodunits

 “I think it comes down to the shape of the whodunit,” explained Knives Out director Rian Johnson, when speaking of its relevance today.
 “A crime is committed, which throws the world into moral chaos.
 But a detective figure, through reason and logic, solves the crime and restores the world to a state of order.
 That sense of comfort is incredibly reassuring in the world we live in.”

 It is this template that reinforces tropes, demanding little of its readers and viewers other than blazing through a tantalizing crime story.
 For one, there’s a moral flaw in the way we frame violence and crime; these are “aberrations” of the individual, which at once must be corrected.
 But crime doesn’t just happen – it is a byproduct of systemic neglect and abuse.
-The whodunit spends reams of pages and movie shots in pursuit of the who, mirroring a reality that villainizes and criminalizes those who dare defy social order.
+The whodunit spends reams of pages and movie shots in pursuit of the who,mirroring a reality that villainizes and criminalizes those who dare defy social order.
 Then the crime in itself becomes the red herring to squeal away focus from the systemic inadequacies that precede the criminal.
+The limitations are not as much about the storytelling as it is about the story told.

 Related on The Swaddle: